CCTV and GDPR

 Security companies act as Data Processors under GDPR.
 ‘Clients of the security company should have a contract in place which details what the security company may do with the data; what security standards should be in place and what verification procedures may apply.’

 The Netwatch team are very clear on the necessary requirements under the new GDPR and will assist all clients in adhering to these regulations.
-If you have any doubts over your CCTV system and would like to discuss how Netwatch can help you meet your requirements under the GDPR legislation, contact a member of the Netwatch team.
+If you have any doubts over your CCTV system in Ireland and would like to discuss how Netwatch can help you meet your requirements under the GDPR legislation, contact a member of the Netwatch team.

 Useful Links